Fix: VALORANT Crashing, Freezing & Stuttering on PC

 2. Once it is finished downloading, run the installer and follow the remaining instructions to install the DirectX.

-3. Once done, the next step is to install MS Visual C++.
+3. Once completed, the next step is to install MS Visual C++.

 5. Run the installer and simply click the Install button.

-6. Once it is installed, launch VALORANT and check if the issue is fixed.
+6. Once it has been installed, launch VALORANT and check if the issue has been fixed.

-9. Turned Off Variable Refresh Rate (Windows 10 Users)
+9. Turn off Variable Refresh Rate (for Windows 10 Users)

-Variable Refresh Rate automatically changes the Refresh Rate without user input.
-You can say, It is one of the best technology ever made in this industry.
-However, it can freeze VALORANT if you are not receiving the Frames Per Second (FPS) according to your monitor hertz.
+Variable Refresh Rate automatically changes the refresh rate without user input.
+One might say it is one of the best technologies ever made in this industry.
+However, it can freeze VALORANT if you are not receiving the frames per second (FPS) according to your monitor’s hertz.
 Hence, it is recommended to disable it with the help of the following steps:

 1. Open Settings and navigate to System Settings.